Ntropy86/Chicago-Crimes/README.md

 - Week 11-12: Documentation and final presentation

 ## Required Technologies

+### Core Data & ML Stack
-- Python 3.8+
+- Python 3.10+
-- PySpark
+- PySpark for distributed processing
-- TensorFlow/Keras
+- TensorFlow/Keras for deep learning
-- Scikit-learn
+- Scikit-learn for traditional ML
+- Statsmodels for time series analysis

+### AI Agent & Database Stack
+- LangChain for AI agent orchestration
+- OpenAI API for natural language processing
+- ChromaDB for vector storage and semantic search
+- Neo4j for graph database and knowledge representation
+- SQLAlchemy for database ORM

+### Visualization & Deployment
-- Plotly
+- Plotly for interactive visualizations
+- Streamlit for web interface
-- AWS EMR
+- AWS EMR for cloud processing
+- Docker for containerization
+- GitHub Actions for CI/CD
-- Git
+- Git for version control

 ## Installation and Setup